 Verizon will assess the necessity and proportionality of any new processing of personal information, and in the case it involves high risks to the rights and freedoms of individuals, it will carry out a data privacy impact assessment.
-In the event that the personal information is subject to European data protection law and the data protection impact assessment indicates that the processing will result in a high risk to individuals, Group Members may be required to consult the competent supervisory authorities prior to beginning processing in the absence of measures taken to mitigate the risk.
+In the event that the data protection impact assessment indicates that the processing will result in a high risk to individuals, Group Members will be required to consult the competent supervisory authorities prior to beginning processing in the absence of measures taken to mitigate the risk.